 And soon enough, the news spread like wildfire when the screenshots of Uber’s internal financial records and more were out in public.
 The hacker had also made their telegram user-handle public, and conversations about how they performed the attack were also out in public.

-With the recent tweet and announcement from Uber’s official channels, the worst had been confirmed.
+With the recent tweet and announcement from Uber’s official channels, the worst confirmed.

-Questions would be asked, explanations made, fingers pointed, and lessons learned.
+Questions asked, explanations made, fingers pointed, and lessons learned.